Marketing (Undergraduate) (MKBU)

 Prerequisite: MKBU 3225.

-This course will teach students advanced approaches to developing advertising strategies and brand messaging, along with how to activate those messages in key outlets and platforms.
-Students will also learn about consumer engagement, charting the consumer's path to purchase, and how proper brand messaging and activation can move the consumer along the consumer experience journey.
-Before you take this course you will need to take MKBU 3434 Fundamentals of Integrated Marketing Communications, which provides the foundations of branding, brand strategy, STP, and an overview of advertising and media strategies.
+This course will teach students advanced approaches to developing advertising and media strategies, focusing on planning and paid media along with how to activate those messages in key outlets and platforms across both linear and digital channels (including social and programmatic media).
+Students will also learn about consumer engagement, audiences, targeting, as well as charting the consumer's path to purchase, and how proper brand messaging, channels, and activation can move the consumer along the consumer experience journey.
+The course will also focus on strategically integrating and coordinating various media channels with the tools available today to improve the chances and quality of engagement with consumers, thereby leading to successful and measurable marketing outcomes.

 Prerequisites: MKBU 3225 and MKBU 3434.